-Up to [750,000,000] Offer Shares are being offered in the Trading Participants and Retail Offer in the Philippines at the Offer Price (the "Trading Participants and Retail Offer Shares").
-Up to [600,000,000] Offer Shares (or [20%] of the Offer Shares) are being allocated to all of the PSE Trading Participants at the Offer Price and up to [150,000,000] Offer Shares (or [5%] of the Offer Shares) are being allocated at the Offer Price to local small investors ("LSIs").
-Each PSE Trading Participant shall initially be allocated [4,800,000] Offer Shares and be subject to reallocation as may be determined by the Joint Lead Underwriters.
-Each LSI applicant may subscribe up to a maximum of [●] Offer Shares at the Offer Price.
-The Joint Lead Underwriters shall purchase the Trading Participants and Retail Offer Shares not reallocated to the Institutional Offer or otherwise not taken up by the PSE Trading Participants, LSIs, or clients of the Joint Lead Underwriters or the general public in the Philippines pursuant to the terms and conditions of the Underwriting Agreement.
+Price (the "Trading Participants and Retail Offer Shares").
+600,000,000 Offer Shares (or 20% of the Offer Shares) are being allocated to all of the PSE Trading Participants at the Offer Price and 150,000,000 Offer Shares (or 5% of the Offer Shares) are being allocated at the Offer Price to local small investors ("LSIs").
+Each PSE Trading Participant shall initially be allocated 4,800,000 Offer Shares and be subject to reallocation as may be determined by the Joint Lead Underwriters.
+Each LSI applicant may subscribe up to a maximum of 666,000 Offer Shares at the Offer Price.

+Participants and Retail Offer Shares not reallocated to the Institutional Offer or otherwise not taken up by the PSE Trading Participants, LSIs, or clients of the Joint Lead Underwriters or the general public in the Philippines pursuant to the terms and conditions of the Underwriting Agreement.